JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Analysis

 \subsection{Delayed Signals and Event Classification}

-Due to the good energy and time resolution, JUNO can measure the delayed signals of \PD and \AN events, including the Michel electron and neutron capture.
+Due to its good energy and time resolution, JUNO can measure the delayed signals of \PD and \AN events, including the Michel electron and neutron capture.
 About $95\%$ of \PD is followed by a Michel electron, while only 50\% of the background events exhibit a delayed signal after the basic selections.
-On the other hand, the \PD on average has a smaller number of captured neutrons per event than the \AN events.
-According to the differences on the characteristics of delayed signals, criteria can be set to further reduce the remaining background after the basic selection.
+On the other hand, \PD on average has a smaller number of captured neutrons per event than the \AN events.
+Criteria can be set to further reduce the remaining background after the basic selection based on the differences between the characteristics of delayed signals.

-The Michel electron is the product of the muon decay with kinetic energy up to 52.8 MeV and be produced in average of 2.2 $\mu$s.
-For the Michel electron signals, we can know the visible energy $E_M$, the correlated time difference $\Delta T_{M}$ to the prompt signal and the correlated distance $\Delta L_{M}$ to the deposition center of prompt signal from the MC simulation.
-Based on the physical properties of \PD and background events, it is assumed that JUNO can fully identify the Michel electron with $10\,{\rm MeV} < E_M < 54$ MeV and $150 \, {\rm ns} < \Delta T_{M} < 10000$ ns.
+The Michel electron is the product of the muon decay with kinetic energy up to 52.8 MeV and the muon lifetime is 2.2 $\mu$s.
+For the Michel electron signals, we can know the visible energy $E_M$, the correlated time difference $\Delta T_{M}$ to the prompt signal and the correlated distance $\Delta L_{M}$ to the deposition center of the prompt signal from the MC simulation.
+Based on the physical properties of \PD and background events, it is assumed that JUNO can fully identify the Michel electron with $10\,{\rm MeV} < E_M < 54$~MeV and $150 \, {\rm ns} < \Delta T_{M} < 10000$~ns.
 In this case, the efficiency to distinguish Michel electrons is $89.2\%$.
-The lower limit of $E_M$ is set to avoid the influence of low energy background, like reactor antineutrinos and natural radioactivities.
-In Fig. \ref{fig:Michel}, the number of events $N_{M}$ and $\Delta L_{M}$ distributions of identified Michel electrons for \PD and \AN events are shown.
-About $5.58\%$ of the \PD events are featured by the number of Michel electron $N_M =2$ which corresponds to the $K^+$ decay channel $K^+ \to \pi^+ \pi^+ \pi^-$.
-For the $N_M =2$ case, $\Delta L_{M}$ is taken by the average value of two correlated distances.
-It is clear that the proton decay has a smaller $\Delta L_{M}$ on average than the backgrounds.
+The lower limit of $E_M$ is set to avoid the influence of low energy background, like natural radioactivity.
+In Fig.~\ref{fig:Michel}, the number of events $N_{M}$ and $\Delta L_{M}$ distributions of identified Michel electrons for \PD and \AN events are shown.
+About $5.58\%$ of the \PD events exhibit the number of Michel electrons $N_M =2$ which corresponds to the $K^+$ decay channel $K^+ \to \pi^+ \pi^+ \pi^-$.
+For the $N_M =2$ case, $\Delta L_{M}$ is taken to be the average value of two correlated distances.
+It is clear that proton decay has a smaller $\Delta L_{M}$ on average than the backgrounds.
 We can consequently use $\Delta L_{M}$ to reduce the \AN backgrounds by applying the criteria: \begin{description} \item[(Cut-3)] tagged Michel electron number $1 \leq N_M \leq 2$, \item[(Cut-4)] correlated distance $\Delta L_{M} \leq 80$ cm, \end{description} in the remaining proton decay candidates after the basic selection.
-It can be found that $71.4 \%$ of \PD and $9.2 \%$ of \AN events survive in the data sample.
+It can be found that $71.4 \%$ of \PD and $9.2 \%$ of \AN events survive in the simulated event samples.